 Decision Making

-The ANSTO values, organisational corporate plan, business plan, operational excellence program, NSTLI strategy, Nuclear Stewardship Business Plan and Radioanalytical Chemistry Capability Area Operational Plans and Arrangements provide the context for the position.
+The ANSTO values, organisational corporate plan, business plan, operational excellence program, Nuclear Stewardship Business Plan and Radioanalytical Chemistry Capability Area Operational Plans and Arrangements provide the context for the position.

 The position holder works within a framework of legislation, policies, professional standards and resource parameters.
 Within this framework the position will be provided with the parameters in which to operate the laboratories and facilities.
 The position holder has some independence in determining the tasks and activities required to achieve day-to-day activities.